FawenYo/Eatender/README.md

 ### Frontend

-Due to the project development time and the ability of the team members, we used the traditional HTML with CSS and JavaScript method to create web content in the early stage of the project, which may be relatively unsatisfactory in UI/UX design and project maintenance.
+Because of project development time and the ability of our team members, we used traditional HTML with CSS and JavaScript method to create web content in the early stage of the project, which may be relatively unsatisfactory in UI/UX design and project maintenance.
-In the final phase of a project, we used the React framework to rebuild the voting creation and sliding selection pages, but due to beginners, it may not be perfect.
+In the final phase of a project, we used the React framework to re-build the voting creation and sliding selection pages, but due to beginners, it may not be perfect.
 If you are interested in helping, any contribute or PR are welcome :)

 ### Database